How to calculate provision for doubtful debts?

 Provision for Bad and Doubtful Debt

 When an entity executes transactions of sales on a credit basis it creates and adds on to the amount due from sundry debtors.
-These sundry debtors as per the agreed terms are liable to make a payment for such goods purchased before the end of the credit term.
+These sundry debtors, as per the agreed terms are liable to make a payment for such goods purchased before the end of the credit term.

 How is it calculated?

-The table given below will help you to understand step by step calculations to compute provision for doubtful debts
+The table given below will help you to understand step-by-step calculations to compute provision for doubtful debts

 Particulars Amount

-New Provision/Reserve for Bad Debts XXXXX
+New Provision/Reserve for Bad Debts amt

 For Example,